 - The applicant must already be research active and have a significant body of published research eg in recognised journals in the field (named sole and/or joint author);

 - Where the association is via an employer’s partnership with the University/faculty, applicants must have personal involvement with the resultant collaborative research activities, and this should ongoing, or at the least recent (ie within the last 12 months).
 This may include involvement in joint research projects or initiatives leading to significant joint outputs in which the applicant should be able to evidence the level of their individual input (eg project manager, named author etc.);

 - There is an expectation that the individual’s DPhil/MPhil by publication registration will give rise to further collaborative research and joint publications/outputs, and this should be factored in to the research project registration proposal (RD1).

-- The Executive Dean of the faculty will have final authority to decide eligibility of individuals to apply where not specifically covered in the above criteria, but all successful applicants must comply with published processes at v).
+The Executive Dean of the faculty will have final authority to decide the eligibility of individuals to apply where not specifically covered in the above criteria, but all successful applicants must comply with published processes as per point 5 above.

 Further information and guidance

 Guidance for international PGR applicants applying to study in the UK for the first time, or those already studying at undergraduate or Masters level in the UK